hunmar/telemt/README.md

 **Telemt** is a fast, secure, and feature-rich server written in Rust: it fully implements the official Telegram proxy algo and adds many production-ready improvements such as connection pooling, replay protection, detailed statistics, masking from "prying" eyes

+💥 The configuration structure has changed since version 1.1.0.0, change it in your environment!

 # GOTO
 - [Features](#features)
 - [Quick Start Guide](#quick-start-guide)